Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 Note that INI files lose the distinction between numeric data and the strings used to encode them, so values written as numbers shall be read back as QString.
 The numeric value can be recovered using QString::toInt(), QString::toDouble() and related functions.

-The `Settings Editor <https://doc.qt.io/qt-6/qtwidgets-tools-settingseditor-example.html>`_ example lets you experiment with different settings location and with fallbacks turned on or off.

 .. _qsettings-restoring-the-state-of-a-gui-application:

 Restoring the State of a GUI Application